albacoretuna/how-to-annoy-a-web-developer/README.md

 Being a designer, you can help web developers make amazing websites with eye catching visual effects.
 However this won't prevent you to enjoy annoying web developers as part of your job.
 Here are some tips to help you with that.

 ### Never Be Happy With The Results
 You're a designer.
 A good one.
 You should be satisfied only with perfect implementation of your design.
 The vertical space between the image and the text can always become more balanced, you just have to ask the web developer to push some more buttons.
 Don't give up!
 Just keep reminding the web developer that this is not acceptable and should get improved.
+This could be a good catch phrase for you: "We can't launch like this".

 ### Imagine Users Will Spend Hours Looking at Details
 Your developer, checking the website analytics knows that users are spending 15 seconds on average on your website.
 But don't believe that!
 Design the website so that it had loads of details, and small things to be discovered by users.
 Push your developer to break many standards and best practices to build those details that probably only yourself will end up exploring!